Miradot/intersight_example/README.md

 2. [DevNet Sandbox](https://devnetsandbox.cisco.com/RM/Diagram/Index/a63216d2-e891-4856-9f27-309ca61ec862?diagramType=Topology)

 ## Known issues

-intersight_rest doesnt do proper exception handling, so in this tool an authentication error is going to be presented as a generic error.
+The intersight_rest module will not check the format of the supplied credentials on its, so we had to do that using pyopenssl We've done a pretty lazy error handling on the Intersight query-method, so that should be extended before this prototype is used as a boiler plate for something thats going into production.

 ## Getting help